TinyMCE: Product support

 Community peer-to-peer support for TinyMCE is available on platforms such as GitHub and Stack Overflow.
 Product support is available when purchasing any subscription with TinyMCE.

+Official support for TinyMCE 5.10 (the last version 5 release) ended on 2023-04-20.

 Themes and skins

 In TinyMCE, themes and skins refer to different aspects of the editor.
-A theme relates to the editor’s construction, while a skin make changes to the appearance of the editor.
+A theme relates to the editor's construction, while a skin makes changes to the appearance of the editor.

 In TinyMCE 5.x, the default theme is called Silver, and the default skin is called Oxide.

 In TinyMCE 6.x the default theme is also called Silver, and the default skin is also called Oxide.

-Skins for TinyMCE 5 or 6 can be created and customized with TinyMCE’s interactive skin tool.
+Skins for TinyMCE 5 or 6 can be created and customized with TinyMCE's interactive skin tool.

 In Version 4 of TinyMCE, the first skin tool was created and more skins were made available in the skin/plugin repository.

-TinyMCE 2.x->3.x offered various ways to customize the look and feel of the editor.
-TinyMCE 3.x came packaged with two themes, simple and advanced, as well as 2 skins for each theme, default and o2k7.
+TinyMCE 2.x→3.x offered various ways to customize the look and feel of the editor.
+TinyMCE 3.x came packaged with two themes, simple and advanced, as well as two skins for each theme, default and o2k7.

 Compressor

 TinyMCE also has an optional compressor pack to reduce the overall script download footprint, in the time it takes the script to initialize.
-The compressor pack is available for PHP, ASPX, JSP, and CFM.
+The compressor pack is available for PHP, ASPX, JSP, and CFML.
 A third-party Ruby on Rails compressor pack is also available.